mconverti/ibm-watson-video-indexer/README.md

   <img src="docs/find_insights_inside_a_video.png" width="600" />

-Or you can click _Find Insights_ in the navigation bar to find insights 'inside' the content of all your videos.
+Or you can click _Find Insights_ in the navigation bar to find insights 'inside' the content across all your videos.

   <img src="docs/find_insights_inside_all_videos.png" width="600" />

 To upload a new video just drag-and-drop the file in the drop zone.
-In the _Uploading file_ dialog enter a _Title_ and _Descritpion_ (optional), click _Upload_ and then wait until the process completes.
+In the _Uploading file_ dialog enter a _Title_ and _Description_ (optional), click _Upload_ and then wait until the process completes.

-***Note***: *Given to the [OpenWhisk 5 minutes maximum action timeout system limit](https://console.ng.bluemix.net/docs/openwhisk/openwhisk_reference.html#openwhisk_syslimits_timeout), make sure to upload videos that are up to 5 minutes long; otherwise, the OpenWhisk action running the speech analyzer processor will timeout and the video won't be fully indexed.*
+***Note***: *OpenWhisk currently has a [5 minutes maximum action timeout system limit](https://console.ng.bluemix.net/docs/openwhisk/openwhisk_reference.html#openwhisk_syslimits_timeout).
+Because of this, the speech and visual analyzers processors might timeout if your video is too long.
+To avoid this issue, make sure to upload videos that are up to 5 minutes long.*

   <img src="docs/uploading_video.png" width="600" />